SiddhaK17/Mile-Km-Converter-GUI/README.md

 Key aspects of this implementation include:
 - **Minimal Cognitive Load** – The interface is intentionally simple, with clearly labeled input fields and outputs that make the application intuitive for users of all technical levels.
-- **Precision-Oriented Logic** – By leveraging Python’s floating-point arithmetic, the application accepts both whole numbers and decimals, ensuring precise conversions for real-world use cases.
+- **Precision Oriented Logic** – By leveraging Python’s floating-point arithmetic, the application accepts both whole numbers and decimals, ensuring precise conversions for real-world use cases.
 - **Rapid Responsiveness** – Each interaction (input + button press) produces immediate, error-free results, thereby reinforcing a sense of interactivity and reliability.
 - **Practical Scalability** – While the scope is limited to miles-to-kilometers, the architecture makes it straightforward to extend into other unit conversions (e.g., temperature, weight, or currency).